HerzLab/ConnectivityInMemoryStimulation/README.md

 ## Overview

-This repository contains the analysis pipeline used in the study **“Structural and Functional Connectivity Predict the Effects of Direct Brain Stimulation on Memory.”** The project investigates how the *network embedding* of stimulation targets—quantified using normative **structural connectivity**, **functional connectivity**, and their **structure–function congruence**—determines inter-individual variability in stimulation-induced memory enhancement.
+This repository contains the analysis pipeline used in the study **“Structural and Functional Connectivity Predict the Effects of Direct Brain Stimulation on Memory.”** The project examines how the *network embedding* of stimulation targets—quantified using normative **structural connectivity**, **functional connectivity**, and their **structure–function congruence**—accounts for inter-individual variability in stimulation-induced memory enhancement.

+The analyses focus on **left lateral temporal cortex (LTC)** stimulation during a verbal free-recall task, contrasting **closed-loop (state-dependent)** and **random (open-loop)** stimulation paradigms.

 ---